 Depend on Deep Sentinel, Not Icy Pavement

-At Deep Sentinel, we are pleased that a combination of winter weather conditions and the would-be robber’s lack of balancing skills combined to save the day.
-But we wouldn’t want you to count on that combination of factors to protect your family and your home.
-You can depend on Deep Sentinel instead.
+It’s fortunate that a combination of winter weather conditions and the would-be robber’s lack of balance combined to save the day.
+But don’t count on those factors to protect your family and your home.
+Depend on Deep Sentinel’s home security cameras instead.

 Deep Sentinel is the only security technology that delivers the experience of a personal guard on every customer’s home and business.
 Visit deepsentinel.com or call 833-983-6006